moxiaomomo/traffic-dispatcher/service/passenger/README.md

-# Passanger Service
+# Passenger Service

-This is the Passanger service
+This is the Passenger service

 Generated with

 ```
-micro new --namespace=go.micro --type=api passanger
+micro new --namespace=go.micro --type=api passenger
 ```

 ## Getting Started